TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 5/Joshua 5.12.md

 ---

-And the manna ceased on the morrow, after they had eaten of the produce of the land; neither had the children of Israel manna any more; but they did eat of the fruit of the land of Canaan that year.
+The manna ceased on the next day, after they had eaten of the produce of the land.
+The children of Israel didn't have manna any more; but they ate of the fruit of the land of Canaan that year.